TheGeekOnSkates/breakaway-basic/notes.md

 # KNOWN ISSUES

-* After calling RENUMBER, running LIST puts all the code on one line.
-Look into that. :)
+* (FIXED?)
+After calling RENUMBER, running LIST puts all the code on one line.
 * If you try to CD to a place that doesn't exist, there is no error message.
 Look at the return value of chdir to see if I can fix that.